nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 ### Channel and campaign

 **Channel** and **campaign** are parameters you can set for link analytics.
-You will be able to use these to analyze performance on the [Marketing Links](https://dashboard.branch.io/marketing){:target="_blank"} or [Source Analytics](https://dashboard.branch.io/analytics/source){:target="_blank"} page later.
+You will be able to use these to analyze performance on the [Quick Links](https://dashboard.branch.io/quick-links){:target="_blank"} or [Source Analytics](https://dashboard.branch.io/analytics/source){:target="_blank"} page later.

 {% image src='/img/pages/getting-started/creating-links/channel-campaign.png' 3-quarters center alt='Channel and campaign' %}

 ##### Where will you post this link?

 Say there are three places you primarily focus on for marketing: Facebook, Twitter, and Email.
 You'll want to pick one of those "channels" here, so that you can see all your data for one channel or compare the performance of multiple channels later.

 ##### What campaign is it part of?